Anne L Schiller

 PROFESSOR OF ANTHROPOLOGY

 In 2016 Dr. Schiller was selected as a Fulbright-Fondazione CON IL SUD Awardee to conduct research and teach in the southern Italian region of Puglia.
 As Fulbright Visiting Scholar at the Universitá del Salento in Lecce, she lectured on qualitative research methodology and on writing in the social sciences.
+She has continued the project that she launched at that time and is currently at work on a book manuscript based on her findings.

 Dr. Schiller joined Mason in 2009 as Associate Provost for International Programs and Professor of Anthropology.
 She was founding Vice President of Mason’s Office of Global Strategies.
 Before coming to Mason, Professor Schiller served as founding Director of the Anthropology Graduate Program and as Director of the International Studies Program at North Carolina State University where she received the Rigby Award for International Service.
 Also at NC State, she was named Alumni Distinguished Professor for her teaching, a title which she held at the university until her departure for Mason.